What's the Point?

 - Reduce dart-on-wire deflections

-Once you’ve highlighted exactly why you need more than standard points, you can then look into the plethora of options available.
-And to help you gain the most advantage.
+Once you understand exactly why you can benefit from non-standard points, you can then look into the depth of options to help you gain the most advantage.
 We asked our World Champion and World Number 2, Peter Wright and Gerwyn Price to give us some guidelines.

 “What’s the point Gezzy!?”

-So with points seemingly being the hottest topic in darts right now, it leaves YOU the option to consider if a point change can help your game.
+So, with points seemingly being the hottest topic in darts right now, it leaves YOU the option to consider if a point change can help your game and answer:

-You can view our full selection of points by clicking here.
+You can check out our extensive range of points here.